hayatae/Assignment2/README.md

 6. Edit the existing `index.html` page and add a link to your new page!
 7. Save all files and try it out by opening the `index.html` page in your browser.
 You should be able to click your link to go to your page.
 You could also add a link on your page to go back to the home page like `gale-page.html` has.
 8. Commit your changes to your branch and push the changes.
 Don't forget to write a good commit message!
-9. Go back to the original repository on GitHub in hayatae's account and click on the `Pull requests` tab: `https://github.com/hayatae/Assignment2/pulls`
-10. Follow the prompts on screen to create a new pull request from your branch in your fork of the repository to my main repository.
+9. Go to GitHub and open **your** fork of the repository.
+Click on the `Pull requests` tab.
+You should see an orange banner at the top noting that your branch had recent pushes and a green button for `Compare & pull request`.
+Click this button.
+You should see that it's prompting you to create a pull request for merging from your branch in your fork into the main branch of the base repository in my account.
+10. Feel free to enter a comment or leave blank and hit the green `Create pull request` button.
+11. Congratulations!
+You've made your first pull request!
+We'll review and merge these pull requests in the next class and review this process.